-- The IUTA World Cup Challenge is established for the four best point results of an athlete obtained in a calendar year.
-Women and men are counted separately. - The complete formula = (points from Standard Points Table + Bonus Points) 880 - x Additional Number of Starters Factor, which is described as follows.
-881 - 882 Decimal numbers are shown rounded as a whole number for the races; in the overall total, they are rounded to two decimal places.
-883 - The following Standard Points Table shows the points for the first 20 finishers 884 from a Double to a Triple Deca UT.
-The 18th finisher and all subsequent finishers 885 each get one point less than their predecessor.
-All finisher will get in a minimum 886 one point as standard.
-If an athlete does not reach the finish line in a race, he 887 - will not receive any points, not even partially.
-888 - It is not differentiated between UT Continuous and UT Day.
-889
+920 The complete formula = (points from Standard Points Table + Bonus Points)

+921 x Additional Number of Starters Factor, which is described as follows.

+922 Decimal numbers are shown rounded as a whole number for the races; in the used is the comma.

+923 overall total, they are rounded to two decimal places.
+The decimal separator

+The following Standard Points Table shows the points for the first 20 finishers from a Double to a Triple Deca UT.
+The 18th finisher and all subsequent finishers each get one point less than their predecessor.
+All finisher will get in a minimum one point as standard.
+If an athlete does not reach the finish line in a race, he will not receive any points, not even partially.

+930 It is not differentiated between UT Continuous and UT Day.